Home | Fall Foliage Tour

 Honestly, anywhere you go in Maine’s Lakes and Mountains in Late September and October will deliver a colorful experience filled with reds, golds, and russets.
 The first color to pop is often the bright reds of the swamp maples.
 Golden rod and sumac add to the palette.
 But Peak Foliage Week is typically the second week in October in Western Maine, according to MaineFoliage.com.
 Colors may peak a little sooner in the far northern areas of the region around Eustis and Coburn Gore for adventurous visitors.

-To help you get the most out of your Fall Adventure — whether a day trip or a long weekend — we created a Fall Foliage Tour that combines portions of each of the four Scenic Byways in the region plus some suggested stops along the way to eat, sample local brews, shopping, get outdoors, and cozy up for the night.
+Whether a day trip or a long weekend — we created a Fall Foliage Tour that combines portions of each of the four Scenic Byways in the region plus some suggested stops along the way to eat, sample local brews, shopping, get outdoors, and cozy up for the night.
 You can easily drive all or just a portion of it and still take in some of Maine’s best Autumn color displays.

 The Map below shows the loop route and various scenic stops, towns where visitors can enjoy the night or a meal.
 There are covered bridges and waterfalls to be seen.
 Quirky attractions or museums to fill a little time.
 Plus, local shops and galleries to find that perfect momento of the trip.
 Hover over any of the map icons below for tips and suggestions.